Hello Laravel Friends,

 Basic Maintenance Mode Setup:

-Laravel makes it easy to put your application into maintenance mode with a simple artisan command.
+To put your application in maintenance mode, it’s easy with Laravel and a simple artisan command.
 When executing php artisan down, Laravel will display a maintenance page to visitors, informing them that the site is currently undergoing maintenance.

 Code: